NationalLibraryOfScotland/ListonMapApplication/README.md

 Some of the functionality of the dual-map viewer, including the cross-hair slave pointer, is taken from the National Library of Scotland <a href="http://maps.nls.uk/geo/explore/sidebyside.cfm">Side-by-Side viewer</a>.

-The lines and points of each tour, appearing as coloured overlays on the left map panel, are generated from GEOJSON files.
+The lines and points of each tour, appearing as coloured overlays on the left map panel, are generated from <a href="http://geojson.org/geojson-spec.html">GeoJSON</a> files.
 These have been styled using a stylefunction to change their display at different zoom levels, with directional arrows at higher zoom levels.
+There are 8 tours, with separate point and line GeoJSON files for each tour, with each grouped together as an ol.layer.Group for selection and display of each tour separately.

 When tour points are selected, eg. <a href="http://digital.nls.uk/travels-of-henrietta-liston/map/#zoom=10&lat=38.9393&lon=-76.9339&tour=2&point=38.9393,-76.9339">Bladensburg</a> they are styled to appear in orange, the details of the place and link to its appearance in the <a href="http://digital.nls.uk/travels-of-henrietta-liston/browse/index.html">Liston Journals</a> are shown to the upper right.
 This uses the OpenLayers forEachFeatureAtPixel functionality.